Alitejawi/Alitejawi/README.md

 ### About Me:
 - 🏦 I'm working for a travel company in Amsterdam with a great startup mentality and great colleagues.
-I work on macOS Engineering and develop solutions using MDM for issues before my colleague notice them (most of the time)
+I work on macOS Engineering and develop solutions using MDM for issues before my colleagues notice them (most of the time)
       <img src="https://media.giphy.com/media/WUlplcMpOCEmTGBtBW/giphy.gif" width="30">
 - 🤔 I use daily ```.py```,``` .sh```, ```.git```
 - 🌱 I’m currently learning Python, Linux and Ansible